parallelbgls/Modbus.Net/README.md

 * AddressCombiner need to add maximum length now.
 Combiner will consider the maximum length when combining addresses (Complete)

 ### Version 1.3.8
-* Change Resx to app.config or appsettings.json, now you can set default params there (Complete)
+* Change Resx to appsettings.json, now you can set default params there (Complete)
 * Change ISpecialProtocalUnit to SpecialProtocalUnitAttribute (Complete)

 ### Version 1.3.9
-* Modbus Single Write for Coil and Reg (05 and 06) (In Road)
+* Modbus Single Write for Coil and Reg (05 and 06) (Complete)
+* Fix OPC tag combine problem (Complete)

 ###
 * Github wiki Document Chinese (Not Complete)